twbs/blog/src/content/posts/2022/bootstrap-5-2-1.md

 Bootstrap v5.2.1 is here with fixes from our latest minor release, v5.2.
 As a patch release, these changes are limited to bug fixes, documentation updates, and some dependency updates.

+We've also continued to iterate on a few other projects to help folks get up and running with Bootstrap with npm, other JS frameworks, and various build tools.
+Keep reading to learn more.

 ## Highlights

 - **Buttons**